CarlHaze/3DSimpleBattler/OUTLINE_SETUP_GUIDE.md

 - Deselecting removes the outline
 - Only one unit can have a selection outline at a time

-### Shader Technology
+### Mesh Duplication Technology
-- Uses a two-pass shader: outline pass + normal rendering pass
-- Expands vertices along normals for the outline effect
+- Creates a slightly larger copy of the unit's mesh
+- Colors it with a solid color material
-- Preserves original unit materials and textures
+- Parents it to the original unit and scales it for pulsing

-### Future Turn System Support
-- `SetActiveUnit()` method ready for turn-based gameplay
-- Different colors for selected vs active units
+- No shaders required - works with any Unity version

+### Simple and Reliable
+- Uses standard Unity materials (Unlit/Color)
+- No render pipeline dependencies
-- Easy to extend for team colors or status effects
+- Easy to customize and debug

 ## Customization Options